JDSherbert/Unity-Define-Scripting-Symbols/README.md

  -----------------------------------------------------------------------
 ## Overview

 Small script to automatically add scripting defines to your Unity build.
 The defines you specify in the readonly string class will be added when the script is compiled.
-They will be added in the order as defined in the readonly string.
+They will be added in the order you've defined.

 Be aware that this script must be put into an "Editor" folder in order to work correctly.